npvn/meteor-url-shortener/README.md

 - Real-time statistical tracking including number of visits by browser, OS and country.

-- UI & UX inspired by the awesome [Material Design](https://github.com/npvn/meteor-material-design) guideline from Google.
+- UI & UX inspired by the awesome <a href="https://github.com/npvn/meteor-material-design" target="_blank">Material Design</a> guideline from Google.

 Todo
 ==============